top of page

 Quick Guide to Stretching Timing and Purpose

-This table gives you an at-a-glance look at when to use each method and what you'll get out of it.
+This table gives you a quick look at when to use each method and what you'll get out of it.

 By integrating this simple timing strategy, you start stretching with intent, strategically preparing your body for peak performance and setting it up for a faster, more effective recovery.